-- Foreign Currency Administration Rules (1996), as amended, or the Exchange Rules; and - Administration Rules of the Settlement, Sale and Payment of Foreign Exchange (1996), or the Administration Rules.
+- Foreign Currency Administration Rules (1996), as amended; and - Administration Rules of the Settlement, Sale and Payment of Foreign Exchange (1996).

-Under the Exchange Rules, the RMB is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
+Under the Foreign Currency Administration Rules (1996), the RMB is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
 Conversion of RMB for capital account items, such as direct investment, loan, security investment and repatriation of investment, however, is still subject to the approval of the SAFE.

-Under the Administration Rules, foreign-invested enterprises may only buy, sell or remit foreign currencies at those banks authorized to conduct foreign exchange business after providing valid commercial documents and, in the case of capital account item transactions, obtaining approval from the SAFE.
+Under the Administration Rules of the Settlement, Sale and Payment of Foreign Exchange (1996), foreign-invested enterprises may only buy, sell or remit foreign currencies at those banks authorized to conduct foreign exchange business after providing valid commercial documents and, in the case of capital account item transactions, obtaining approval from the SAFE.
 Capital investments by foreign-invested enterprises outside of China are also subject to limitations, which include approvals by the Ministry of Commerce, the SAFE and the State Development and Reform Commission.